Lenexa man, Pitt State student killed in weekend crash remembered as budding leader

-The Kansas Highway Patrol said the driver of a truck crossed over the center line and crashed into their SUV at 2:05 a.m. on US-75, 3 miles south of Burlington, Kansas, just over an hour south of Topeka.
+The Kansas Highway Patrol said the driver of a truck crossed over the center line and crashed into their SUV at 2:05 a.m. on U.S. 75, three miles south of Burlington just over an hour south of Topeka.

-A special youth mass was held in honor of Griffin “Gibby” Lamb at Holy Trinity Catholic Church Sunday evening.
-The church said it will have staff on hand all week to help youth mourn the loss.
+On Sunday evening, a special youth mass was held in honor of Griffin “Gibby” Lamb at Holy Trinity Catholic Church.
+The church said it would have staff on hand all week to help youth mourn the loss.

 Lamb graduated this spring from Shawnee Mission Northwest and was a freshman at Pitt State.
 He attended the church’s grade school and had been part of the Teen Life youth group for the past five years, described as a goofball who became a leader.